Wall Modeling of Turbulent Flows with Varying Pressure Gradients Using Multi-Agent Reinforcement Learning: Model Development and Validation

 Considering the existence of log law for inner-scaled mean streamwise velocity profile ($\langle u_s \rangle ^+=(1/\kappa)\ln{y_n^+}+B$) in the near-wall region of turbulent flows, \citet{bae2022scientific} developed a wall model for flat-plate channel flow using two instantaneous flow states based on the log law: $(\partial{u_s}/\partial{n})^+h_m^+$ and $u_s^+-(\partial{u_s}/\partial{n})^+h_m^+\ln{(h_m^+)}$.
 Note that the inner scaling of the instantaneous quantities for the training uses the modeled $u_\tau$ rather than the true $u_\tau$, without relying on any empirical coefficients.
 Recently, \citet{vadrot2023log} improved the performance and effectiveness of the model at different Reynolds numbers by using $\left[(\partial{u_s}/\partial{n})^+h_m^+-1/\kappa^{\text{ref}}\right]\ln{(h_m^+)}$ and $u_s^+-(\partial{u_s}/\partial{n})^+h_m^+\ln{(h_m^+)}$ as model states, where $\kappa^{\text{ref}}$ is a reference von K\'arm\'an constant.
 On the foundation of these studies, for the current RLWMs, we set the local instantaneous flow quantities

 as the first two model states, where $\kappa^{\text{ref}}=0.41$.
-In order to get better adaptability for flows with different pressure gradients and separations, we also incorporate the turbulence strain rate and the local wall-parallel pressure gradient parameter:
+Our objective with the MARL framework is to develop a wall model that adapts to varying pressure gradients and accurately captures flow separation.
+Ideally, this wall model should be capable of recognizing different flow regimes (e.g., those with favorable or adverse pressure gradients) based on local instantaneous flow states, then providing appropriate action accordingly.
+To enhance adaptability for flows with varying pressure gradients and separations, we have incorporated the turbulence strain rate and the local wall-parallel pressure gradient parameter:

 as the third and the fourth model states, respectively.
 Furthermore, to increase the applicability of the wall model for a wide range of flow parameters, the states are nondimensionalized using kinematic viscosity $\nu$ and the composite friction velocity $u_{\tau p}=({u_{\tau}^2+u_{p}^2})^{1/2}$ introduced by \citet{manhart2008}, where $u_p=|(\nu/\rho)( \partial{p_w}/\partial{s})|^{1/3}$, $p_w$ is the pressure on the bottom wall and $u_{\tau}$ is the friction velocity based on the modeled wall-shear stress.